dhimasryan/dhimasryan/README.md

-### Hi, I am Ryandhimas Zezario 👋
+### Hi, I am Ryandhimas Zezario
-I am currently doing research in the area of speech processing, focusing in deep learning based speech asessment model, and speech enhancement.
+I am currently doing research in the area of speech processing, focusing on deep learning-based speech assessment models, and speech enhancement.

 I am looking forward to collaborating in the area of speech processing.